-The CHSRA has taken on the enormous task of attempting to connect northern California to southern California via a high-speed light rail system.
+The CHSRA is attempting to connect northern California to southern California via a high-speed light rail system.
 The project has been divided up in sections given the funding and construction sources and timelines.
-Each section is moving through these processes at a different pace.
-CHSRA created a new interactive map which highlights the high speed rail corridor, connectivity projects and station communities.
-Click here to view map.

-- SR-99 Realignment Project: Portions of SR-99 located within the construction package 1 limits will need to be realigned to accommodate the high speed rail.
-CHSRA is in the acquisition and construction phase of this segment.
+- SR-99 Realignment Project: This portion of the project has been completed.
 Click here to view CHSRA’s informational website regarding the SR-99 Realignment Project.

 Don’t deal with CHSRA on your own.
 CHSRA has experienced representatives on their side – make sure you have experienced lawyers on yours.